3 Steps to Better Cascade Corporate Strategy

 In nature, a cascade is a small, steep waterfall that flows in a descending manner from the top to the bottom, from high to low.
 In business we use the verb “cascading” when we talk about communicating and embedding a corporate strategy throughout the organization — often after a successful strategy retreat.

-Effective Strategy Cascading Creates Alignment, Accountability and Meaning
+Effective Strategy Cascading Creates Alignment, Accountability, and Meaning

-This communication and implementation process occurs in a series of reactions in which one causes another — in which every division, department, and individual are aligned around the overall strategic plan and the important part they play in making it a success.
+This communication and implementation process occurs in a series of reactions in which one causes another — in which every division, department, and individual is aligned around the overall strategic plan and the important part they play in making it a success.
 One move flows into another — but not always in a top-down direction.

 Strategic Clarity Starts at the Top